SL-Mar/quantcoderfs/README.md

 > The strategy research, including demonstrations and benchmarks, is published at: [https://quantcoderfs.substack.com/s/strategies](https://quantcoderfs.substack.com/s/strategies)
 > Technical documentation and development updates are available at: [https://quantcoderfs.substack.com/s/development-updates-and-technical](https://quantcoderfs.substack.com/s/development-updates-and-technical)
-> Both sections are hosted on Substack and accessible via subscription.
-This constitutes the primary monetization path for QuantCoder FS.

 ---